 Vance Miller, who recently returned from a custom, private safari, commented, “The wildebeest migration was in full swing.
 We were able to witness three Mara river crossings in a single day.”

-The video above was shot by Thomson Safaris’ guest, Keeley Keenahan, and shows the organized chaos of a river crossing where thousands of wildebeests struggle to fight the strong currents, avoid crocodiles and hope to make it to the green grasses on the other side.
+The video was shot by Thomson Safaris’ guest, Keeley Keenahan, and shows the organized chaos of a river crossing where thousands of wildebeests struggle to fight the strong currents, avoid crocodiles and hope to make it to the green grasses on the other side.

 Have questions about the migration?
 Learn more here!